 The traveler claims transportation expenses on a Travel Expense Voucher when the state travel charge card or personal resources are used.
 See 95.20 for Travel Expense Voucher instructions.

 Regardless of the method used to pay for the common carrier expenses, the traveler must submit proof of payment of a common carrier ticket with the completed and approved Travel Expense Voucher in order to claim reimbursement for the expenses.
 Receipts are required and must be attached to the Travel Expense Voucher.

 Expenditures for unofficial travel that constitutes an incidental portion of an official trip may be included in the total travel package purchased with a CTA.
 The traveler is responsible for reimbursing the University for unofficial travel.
 NOTE: When applicable, the traveler uses approved leave for the personal portion of the trip.
 See 95.17.

 If there is an authorized change in itinerary, the employee may pay the added cost and claim reimbursement on a Travel Expense Voucher.

 If the traveler does not use all or part of a ticket purchased with a CTA the traveler reports the fact to his or her department and provides documentation (e.g., tickets).
 The department works with the issuing bank (CTA or travel card), the airline, or travel agency to obtain refunds for CTA ticket purchases.

 If the carrier makes a refund directly to the traveler, the refund must be taken to the Cashier's Window in the Controller's Office immediately after the traveler returns.

 Motor Pool Vehicles

 The WSU Motor Pool provides motor pool vehicles for official University business.
 Details are available in 95.35.
-The rate schedule is available from the Motor Pool Rates website at:
+The rate schedule for WSU Pullman motor pool is available at:

 See 95.08 for details regarding taxi, city bus, streetcar, monorail, subway, airport limousine, etc.